Unity-Environmental-University/LXD-Documentation/Writerside/topics/What-to-expect-when-SMEing-a-Baccalaureate-Unity-DE-course.md

 Additionally, the Assistant Director sets the deadline for completion.
 1. Please read the Course Description, Course Outcomes, and Program Outcomes for Conceptual Development, as this will give you an idea of what students will be expected to be able to do upon completing the course.
-2. The LD will contact you to set up the first meeting via TEAMS videochat.
+2. The LD will reach out to you to set up the first meeting via TEAMS videochat.
 3. First meeting: this is a “get to know you” video conference, but it will also be the time to set the calendar for the 8-16 weeks (8-10 for a 1-credit new build; 10-12 for a 2-credit new build; 12-16 for a 3-credit new build) and follow up on this overview.
 SMEs and LDs meet at least once a week, but this can be arranged between the two of you.